dashdashHARD

 Start with the server

 We will create a new Web Service for the server.
 The only environment variable it needs is a NODE_VERSION so don’t forget to specify it.
 Otherwise, the only configuration needed is to tell render where all of our files are.
-Looking at the server/package.json My server build does no bundling, so you can simply deploy the service with parameters like these:
+Looking at the server/package.json, my server build does no bundling, so you can pull down the dependencies with yarn and deploy the service without any additional build or dist folders, just like this:

 web service creation parameters